 Anderson said Morrison staff and other OSEA members asked to see details and documentation of the issues stated in the letters.

-“There’s been no response by to the OSEA union members about what our issues really are,” she said.
+“There’s been no response to the OSEA union members about what our issues really are,” she said.

 Staff members at the school say they don’t agree with the characterization of Johnstone’s interaction with school employees.